nebtex/menshend/README.md

 ## RoadMap

-at the moment we will be focused on fix small issues, and make the software more stable, development of major features  are freeze till we can rewrite the codebase with [omniql](https://github.com/omniql/omniql)
+At the moment we will be focused on fixing small issues and making the software more stable.
+Development of major features is froze till we can rewrite the codebase with [OmniQL](https://github.com/omniql/omniql).

-some of the planned  futures are:
+Some of the planned features are:

-* natively support tls and acme
+* Natively support TLS and ACME.
-* add javascript resolver
+* Add Javascript resolver.
-* reduce the hits to vault
+* Reduce the hits to Vault.
-* distributed cache for the resolvers
+* Distributed cache for the resolvers.
-* improve the performance and make it viable for protecting any kind of external or user facing app
+* Improve the performance and make it viable for protecting any kind of external or user facing APP.

 ## Licensing